-The Master of Tourism Programme is ranked 17th Best Taught Masters in Tourism and Hospitality according to Eduniversal Rankings
+The Master of Tourism Programme is ranked in the top 12 Masters in Tourism and Hospitality worldwide according to Eduniversal Rankings

 Study for a MTour and gain a detailed and high level critical understanding of tourism, and related areas, as both an industry and social phenomenon.

 - Can be completed in a twelve-month period, starting in the first semester (February) or second semester (July)

 - Mixes cutting edge taught courses with independent research

 - Deals with core, contemporary, and emerging issues and is taught by some of the leading tourism, leisure, and hospitality researchers in the world

 - Is designed to act as a means of enhancing the knowledge and skills of students seeking or wishing to enhance a career in the tourism industry or related areas and as a foundation for students seeking entry to a PhD programme

 Graduates will also have gained a detailed and advanced grounding in pertinent research and presentation skills that enable them to actively participate in the tourism industry, associated governmental and non-governmental institutions, and/or academia to become the leaders of tomorrow.

 Information for MTour applicants